 - Snow Globe Lab

 Making a snow globe is a great way to learn about solubility!
-Who knew?
 Try this lab and make your own.

 - ACS/NSTA Holiday Chemistry Webinar

 Take a whirlwind tour of holiday chemistry activities that are ready to use in the classroom, along with how they can tie into what you’re teaching/learning.